Quantitative Sciences Major

 Other than those requirements, what courses you take are up to you!
 Keep in mind that any course prerequisites still apply, and that we have no control over restrictions set by other departments.

-We compiled a list of substantive courses that may be of interest to you!
+We compiled a list of disciplinary courses that may be of interest to you!
 This list includes track eligible courses that contain a quantitative component.

 I want to take a course for my [History] track, but the course doesn't have a [HIST] label.
 Can I still take the course to fulfill a track requirement?